Bayard (legend): Legend

 Bayard also appears in the epic poems on chivalrous subjects by Luigi Pulci, Matteo Maria Boiardo and Ludovico Ariosto.

 Bayard, by the late 13th century, also acquired common usage as a name for any bay-coloured horse (reddish-brown coat with black mane and tail) and lost some of his lustre as a magic heroic horse.
 The name "Bayard" became associated in English literature with a clownish, blind and foolish horse.

 Chaucer first used "Bayard" in a simile in the epic poem Troilus and Criseyde.
 As Troilus has been scorning the power of love before seeing Criseyde and falling in love himself, so Bayard, proudly skipping "out of the wey" while he pranced, had to admit "Yet am I but an hors".
 Chaucer also used "Bayard" in The Canterbury Tales (c.
-1286) to denote a randy stud in "The Reeve's Tale" and a blind, foolish horse in "The Canon's Yeoman's Tale": "Though ye prolle ay, ye shul it nevere fynde.
+1387) to denote a randy stud in "The Reeve's Tale" and a blind, foolish horse in "The Canon's Yeoman's Tale": "Though ye prolle ay, ye shul it nevere fynde.
 Ye been as boold as is Bayard the blynde.
 That blondreth forth and peril casteth noon." ("Though you search afar, you shall never find it; Be you as bold as Bayard the blind, that blunders forth and perceives no peril.")

 Local

 Outside the Walloon town of Dinant in Belgium stands "Bayard Rock", a large cleft rock formation that was said to have been split by Bayard's mighty hooves.
 In Namur, the next town downriver along the Meuse, stands a locally famous statue of Bayard and the Four Aymon Brothers.
 There are plenty of named places in Wallonia linked to the legend of the Four Aymon Brothers and Bayard.

-The Bayard legend is also celebrated in other towns in Belgium — most notably in the Flemish town of Dendermonde, where a large procession is organised every ten years.
+The Bayard legend is also celebrated in other towns in Belgium — most notably in the Flemish city of Dendermonde, where a large ommegang is organized every ten years.
+In several parts of Dendermonde, located outside of the city walls, namely Appels, Donckstraat, Keur and Sint-Gillis, smaller editions of this ommegang are organized on an annual basis.

 The rivalry between Dendermonde and Aalst, a city close by, has led to the construction of the Steed Balatum by the inhabitants of Aalst, as a parody on Bayard.

-Brussels (as part of the Ommegang), Lier, Mechelen and Ath all organise processions that include Bayard.
-There are also Bayard statues in Ghent and Grembergen.
+Brussels (as part of the Ommegang), Lier, Mechelen and Ath all organize processions that include Bayard.

+There are also Bayard statues in Ghent, Geldrop, Namur and Grembergen.

 A similar magical horse named "Blind Byard" is part of Lincolnshire folklore at Byard's Leap.

+In the Catalan town of Riudoms the Cavall dels Nebot is carried through the streets every year.